Social-AI-Studio/MATK/README.rst

 +---------------------------+------------------------+-----------------------------------------------------------------------------------------------------------------------+

-To configure the dataset, go to ``configs/dataset``, pick the file based on your dataset choice and specify:
+To configure the dataset, go to ``configs/dataset`` and specify the following parameters in the dataset file:

 - ``annotation_filepaths (dict)``
 - ``image_dirs (dict)``